 Sunday was Half Marathon Day and we were greeted with a very early start!
 The race begins at 5am, and this is very much welcomed to escape the heat of the day (although it was still 26 degrees) and the timing equates to 9am GMT which ideally fitted with my somewhat jet lagged body clock.
 You certainly wouldn’t feel at a disadvantage if you had travelled from the UK and not quite adjusted to the timezone.

 The race consisted of an out and back route passing through historic Bridgetown and the port of Barbados before hugging the coastline.
 The first 40 minutes or so are in total darkness.
 With a sneakily concealed hill around 6km, which felt like it was never ending in the conditions.
-Some parts of the route could be slightly better lit, but it wasn’t long before the sun began to come up.
+Some parts of the route were a tad dark, but it wasn’t long before the sun began to come up.
 Between 6-15km the course was undulating, so be prepared for hills!
 Some areas of the route were very quiet (possibly owing to the early Sunday morning start) so it’s a mental challenge as much as a physical one.
+Take headphones!
 I thoroughly enjoyed the out and back as it meant I was able to gasp in awe at the speed and determination of the elites, I knew what the course had in store, where the water stations were (which was essential in the temperature) and could therefore pace accordingly to maximise my energy levels and I knew that once the sun came up I would be on the flatter home straight.
-The marathon runners run this course twice and from speaking with friends the second lap was tough in the rapidly rising morning heat, but at least you knew what you had in store.
+The marathon runners run this course twice and from speaking with friends the second lap was tough in the rapidly rising morning heat, but at least you knew what was ahead of you on the course.

 The organisers provided frequent water stations also stocked with bananas and there were marshals in abundance, with many on the course on bikes to assist should you need.
 There were even locals offering tequila shots and rum punch should you feel inclined!
 A true taste of Caribbean hospitality.

-Barbados Marathon doesn’t rival other large international marathons in terms of runner numbers, sleek race villages or glamorously stocked aid stations.
-But what it does offer is a unique and somewhat low key kind of charm.
+Barbados Marathon isn’t like other large international marathons in terms of runner numbers, sleek race villages or glamorously stocked aid stations.
+However it offers a unique and somewhat low key kind of charm (it actually reminded me of the warmth and hospitality I encountered during Liverpool Marathon).
 The marathon embraces the relaxed and friendly vibes of Barbados, and is perfectly understated.
 Speaking to locals and travelling runners alike this is a firm favourite year on year and it’s clear to see why, it’s an enjoyable and friendly race and the ideal destination marathon for anyone wanting some winter sunshine.
 The whole marathon weekend offers something for everyone with a variety of races and distances.
 Again I found myself soaking off in the sea afterwards, which definitely feels like a treat, especially in December!

 After the race we enjoyed a beautiful lunch on the beach thanks to professional Chef Damian Leach.
 In 2016 Damian won Barbados Chef of the Year and Caribbean Chef of the Year.
 He has cooked in a variety of countries and restaurants (including Tapas where we dined the day before) and now owns his own restaurant in St Lawrence Gap.
 He cooked us a beautiful meal of white fish and sweet potato, which was so restorative after the morning’s half marathon.
 After lunch we enjoyed a walk down the coast.
 This stretch of beach was along the rugged rocky Atlantic coastline and very different to the sheltered beaches on the opposite side of the Island.
 It was very quiet and absolutely beautiful.